 Change the subject – If you don’t want to talk about it, introduce another question or topic to move the conversation away from your cleft.
 For example, if someone asks about your scar you could say “I had an operation when I was a baby but I’m okay now.
 Did you do your maths homework?”

 If this is something that’s really bothering you, you might want to talk to the Clinical Psychologist in your Cleft Team.
 Part of their role is to try and help young people like you who are concerned about other people’s reactions to their appearance by talking through the problem and coming up with a plan to manage these difficulties.
-For more booklets or online resources, try Changing Faces.
+For more booklets or online resources, take a look at Changing Faces.

 Published: November 2015